hpc/charliecloud/doc-src/tutorial.rst

 ::

-   $ ch-tar2dir /var/tmp/hello.tar.gz /var/tmp/hello
+  $ ch-tar2dir /var/tmp/hello.tar.gz /var/tmp
+  creating new image /var/tmp/hello
   /var/tmp/hello unpacked ok

+Generally, you should avoid unpacking into shared filesystems such as NFS and Lustre, in favor of local storage such as :code:`tmpfs` and local hard disks.
+This will yield better performance for you and anyone else on the shared filesystem.

+..
 One potential gotcha is the tarball including special files such as devices.
 Because :code:`tar` is running unprivileged, these will not be unpacked, and they can cause the extraction to fail.
 The fix is to delete them in the Dockerfile.

 .. note::